cosmos/cosmos-sdk/docs/concepts/app-anatomy.md

 ### InitChainer

-The `initChainer` is a function that initializes the state of the application from a [genesis file](./genesis.md) (i.e. token balances of genesis accounts).
+The `initChainer` is a function that initializes the state of the application from a [genesis file](./genesis.md) (i.e. genesis accounts and their balance,  modules' genesis state, etc).
 It is called when the application received the `InitChain` message from the Tendermint engine, which happens when the node is started at `appBlockHeight == 0` (i.e. on genesis).
 The application must set the `initChainer` in its constructor via the [`setInitChainer`](https://godoc.org/github.com/cosmos/cosmos-sdk/baseapp#BaseApp.SetInitChainer) method.

 You can see an example of an `initChainer` [here](https://github.com/cosmos/sdk-application-tutorial/blob/master/app.go#L137-L155).